section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 >Run `nodemon` to start the server.

-Whenever the server is running, accessing the route `http://localhost:3000/`, output the plain text `hello world!`.
+Whenever the server is running, and accessing the route `http://localhost:3000/`, it will output the plain text `hello world!`.

 We can use the same server to render HTML elements as the server response instead of sending plain text.